arksnorman/isbat-final-year-project/api/README.md

 apt-get upadte
 ```

-Install required system dependecies
+Install the required system dependencies
 ```bash
 apt install git python3-venv lvm2 tgt
 ```

-Clone repository
+Clone the repository to your computer
 ```bash
 git clone https://github.com/arksnorman/isbat-final-year-project.git
 ```

-Switc to the `api` directory in the project
+Switch to the `api` directory in the project

 ```bash
 cd isbat-final-year-project/api
 ```

-Create a virtual environemnt for the API
+Create a virtual environment for the API
 ```bash
 python3 -m venv .venv
 ```

-Activate the python environment
+Activate the new python environment
 ```bash
 source .venv/bin/activate
 ```

-Install project requirements/libraries
+Install all the project requirements/libraries
 ```bash
 pip install -r requirements.txt
 ```

 Prep the virtual storage on the system for testing purposes.
-This will take some time depending your system speed as in the background, the system is creating virtual storage devices (Linux Loop Devices)
+This will take some time depending on your system speed.
+In the background, the system is creating virtual storage devices (Linux Loop Devices)
 ```bash
 python prep-dev.py
 ```

 Next step is to create a `.env` file out of the `.env.example` file.
-This file contains environment variables use by the application.
-So by default, the `.env` is not available in the project directory and you have create it manually
+This file contains environment variables used by the application.
+By default, the `.env` is not available in the project directory, and you will have to create it manually as so
 ```bash
 cp .env.example .env
 ```
-> This file contains environment variables to be use by the app like `EXCLUDED_DEVICES` which contains a comma seperated list of `CORE` linux block devices to not be used by the application while its performing its operations.
-Disks in this lisk can include your root partition, data back disk or partion etc
+> This file contains environment variables to be used by the app like `EXCLUDED_DEVICES` which contains a comma seperated list of `CORE` linux physical block devices that are not to be included in the app operations.
+Disks in this list may include your root partition, data backup disk etc

 And finally start the API
 ```bash
 python3 app.py
 ```

-Enjoy :)
+Enjoy :ristas: